gtdong-ustc/tof-mpi-remove/README.md

-# The program that remove the multi-path inference in ToF depth
+# The program that remove the noise in ToF depth image

 This repository provides the source code of SHARP-Net for time-of-flight (ToF) noise removal.